Equity Navigator: A case study in designing for empowerment

 Rapid Sketching Techniques

 To explore multiple solutions quickly, I used a method of sketching many interface concepts in minutes.
-This process emphasized speed, creativity, and flexibility while generating potential remedies for key user needs.
+This process emphasized speed, creativity, and flexibility while scouting potential remedies for key user needs.

 Building from these activities, several strong ideas emerged: